groz/fotm/README.md

 Frontend:
 - Pass latest saved data on site load from /home/index action (it will be queried from a shared singleton ReactiveUpdateManager, so think about multithreading here)
 - Move links from server viewmodel to client view objects
+- Add NavBar for FotM section to choose fotms by class, not spec
+- Show fotm setups for current playing teams if appropriate section is selected

 Infrastructure: